 Q2 Does it matter what other A2 subjects I am doing, besides Music?

-A2 The Faculty of Music has no preferences regarding choice of A2 subjects, other than Music.
+A2 The Faculty of Music has no preferences regarding choice of A2 subjects, other than Music or Music Technology.
 However Extended Projects, General Studies or Critical Thinking qualifications cannot be part of the standard offer of 3 A grades at A level.
 See the University’s policy on post-16 qualifications

 Q3 Must I have taken AS Music to apply to Oxford?